The Lands

 Ruler: The King or Queen of the Elves

-Subjects All Eldenari (Ley Elves) living in the present and former territory of Haven
+Subjects All Eldenari (Meadow Elves) living in the present and former territory of Haven

 Notes: Haven is the original homeland of the Elves.
-It was once much larger than now but has undergone a voluntary ceding of territory to humans of Narman kin.
+It was once much larger than now but has undergone a voluntary ceding of territory to Humans of Narman kin.
 Any Elf who lives in former Haven territory and whose ancestry traces back to the days during which that territory was Haven is also a subject of the ruler of Haven.
-The present ruler is Queen Larathina of the Feyeloni Family who is the eldest child of the last monarch.
-The Ley Elves are defined by complex examinations of family history.
-The nobility of Haven are divided into dozens of family groupings and they all rule over separate estates.
+The present ruler is Queen Larthia of the Velavesna lineage who is the eldest child of the last monarch.
+Elves are defined by complex examinations of family history.
+The nobility of Haven are divided into dozens of family groupings and they all rule over distinct yet crisscrossing foraging ranges.
 Rule of a family is hereditary and passes to the eldest child.
 Every such family sends its second oldest to an advisory council in the royal household.
 These important persons tend to be mages and clerics.
 The royal capital is located on the island off the shore of the rest of Haven and is ruled directly by the monarch.
 The ruler of the Woodland Realm is a nominal vassal of the ruler of Haven but this is merely a formality.

 HINHOME